CLI Reference

 [env: FLASHBLOCKS_BUILDER_SK=]

---flashblocks.override_authorizer_sk <OVERRIDE_AUTHORIZER_SK>
+--flashblocks.override-authorizer-sk <OVERRIDE_AUTHORIZER_SK>

 Override incoming authorizations from rollup boost